-IEC 80001-1:2010 Application of risk management for IT- networks incorporating medical devices - Part 1: Roles, responsibilities and WP2, WP7 WP3, WP5, WP6, activities
+IEC 80001-1:2010 Application of risk management for IT networks incorporating medical devices - Part 1: Roles, responsibilities and WP2, WP7 WP3, WP5, WP6, activities

-Description: IEC 80001-1:2010 Recognizing that medical devices are incorporated into IT-networks to achieve desirable benefits (for example, interoperability), defines the roles, responsibilities and activities that are necessary for risk management of IT-networks incorporating medical devices to address safety, effectiveness and data and system security (the key properties).
+Description: Recognising that medical devices are incorporated into IT networks to achieve desirable benefits (for example, interoperability), defines the roles, responsibilities and activities that are necessary for risk management of IT networks incorporating medical devices to address safety, effectiveness and data and system security (the key properties).
 IEC 80001-1:2010 does not specify acceptable risk levels.
-IEC 80001-1:2010 applies after a medical device has been acquired by a responsible organization and is a candidate for incorporation into an IT-network.
-It applies throughout the life cycle of IT-networks incorporating medical devices.
-IEC 80001-1:2010 applies where there is no single medical device manufacturer assuming responsibility for addressing the key properties of the IT-network incorporating a medical device.
-IEC 80001-1:2010 applies to responsible organizations, medical device manufacturers and providers of other information technology for the purpose of risk management of an ITnetwork incorporating medical devices as specified by the responsible organization.
-It does not apply to personal use applications where the patient, operator and responsible organization are one and the same person.
+IEC 80001-1:2010 applies after a medical device has been acquired by a responsible organisation and is a candidate for incorporation into an IT network.
+It applies throughout the life cycle of IT networks incorporating medical devices.
+IEC 80001-1:2010 applies where there is no single medical device manufacturer assuming responsibility for addressing the key properties of the IT network incorporating a medical device.
+IEC 80001-1:2010 applies to responsible organisations, medical device manufacturers and providers of other information technology for the purpose of risk management of an IT network incorporating medical devices as specified by the responsible organisation.
+It does not apply to personal use applications where the patient, operator and responsible organisation are one and the same person.

-IEC TR 80001-1:2015 Application of risk management for IT- networks incorporating medical devices WP2, WP7 WP3, WP5, WP6, medical devices
+IEC TR 80001-1:2015 Application of risk WP2, WP3, WP5, WP6, management for IT WP7 networks incorporating medical devices